Skip a Step! - Cloned

 Get the required documents

-Applicants must submit an original Georgia Department of Veterans Service for more information., approved by the Georgia Department of Veterans Service, upon presentation of your spouse's Armed Forces Separation Papers (DD-214).
+Applicants must submit an original Georgia Department of Veterans Service for more information., approved by the Georgia Department of Veterans Service, upon presentation of their spouse's Armed Forces Separation Papers (DD-214).
 The DS516 must be presented upon initial request for services.
 Please visit the

 An unmarried surviving spouse must submit the death certificate to Veterans Services to obtain the.